 With our help, you can be confident that whatever decision we make for your pet, be it continued hospice care or euthanasia, will be the best decision for your pet and your family.

-If, after a Quality of Life Assessment, we come to the conclusion that it is best to say goodbye to your pet, we can perform the euthanasia during the course of the same visit if time allows or, as long as your pet is comfortable enough, we can schedule a separate visit if you need to gather your family and prepare for your pet's passing.
-If the Quality of Life assessment has been lenghty and the doctor has a visit with another family scheduled after your visit, we may have to schedule the euthanasia in a subsequent visit.
+If, after a Quality of Life Assessment, we come to the conclusion that it is best to say goodbye to your pet, we can perform the euthanasia during the course of the same visit if time allows, but more likely, we will need to schedule the euthanasia in a subsequent visit.